 A male French Bulldogs will face difficulties in mounting a female French Bulldog, and when he manages to do it, the male will find it hard to maintain the tie.
 The oversized heads and narrow hips make it difficult for the male to successful copulate.
 Also, the exertion involved in mating simply can be too much of a physical strain on a dog that has an impaired respiratory system.
 In most breeds of dogs natural mating is the safest, most effective, and cheapest way to produce a litter of puppies—not so much when breeding French bulldogs.

 In French bulldogs, even the travel involved may be taxing or dangerous for the dogs.
 French bulldogs can’t really be transported by airplane like other dogs.
 Cargo holds of airplanes are too warm for french bulldogs.
-They can’t cool themselves by panting like other dogs, and the temperatures in cargo holds can cause fatal heat stroke in French bulldogs.
+They can’t cool themselves by panting like other dogs, and the temperatures in cargo holds can cause fatal heatstroke in French bulldogs.

 Artificial insemination becomes the prime choice for most french bulldogs breeders simply because it is the safest and most convenient way of breeding French Bulldogs.

-Same for caesarean section?
+Same for cesarean section?

-According to a relatively recent study led by Katy Evans, member of the Health Team at The Kennel Club, more than 80% of French bulldogs are delivered by caesarean section.
+According to a relatively recent study led by Katy Evans, a member of the Health Team at The Kennel Club, more than 80% of French bulldogs are delivered by cesarean section.
 The oversized heads of the puppies and narrow pelvis of the dam make natural birth a life-threatening event for the dam and the puppies.

 Most French bulldog breeders do not even consider that it would be worth the risk.
-Also, surgical delivery will necessarily involve the use of anaesthesia.
-A veterinarian will need to have good monitoring equipment and good skills in order to safely administer anaesthesia to a breed with the respiratory complications inherent to the breed.
-An owner breeding a female can run the risk of losing the dam and the puppies to a respiratory distress brought on by a reaction to anaesthesia.
+Also, surgical delivery will necessarily involve the use of anesthesia.
+A veterinarian will need to have good monitoring equipment and good skills in order to safely administer anesthesia to a breed with the respiratory complications inherent to the breed.
+An owner breeding a female can run the risk of losing the dam and the puppies to respiratory distress brought on by a reaction to anesthesia.
 All these potential losses are very real risks that owners, breeders, and veterinarians face in their decisions involving a very cute but very abnormally built little dog.
 All these factors all come into consideration when Frenchie breeders think about the pricing of their French Bulldog puppies.

 Pricing of French bulldogs?